uibe-jrx/Predicting-Tourism-Product-Advertising-Effectiveness/README.md

-Hello everyone！This is our project on predicting the promotional effectiveness of multimodal tourism advertising.
-The repository includes the complete sensory extraction code, the full set of prompt templates, and a subset of sample data.
+Hello everyone!
+This repository presents our project on predicting the promotional effectiveness of multimodal tourism advertising.
+It includes the complete sensory extraction code and prompt templates.
+For readability, the prompt templates provided in this repository have been translated into English